NikitaZhukovsky/lms-DRF/README.md

 - When you connect to the course, you will receive an email message.
 - In case of any change in the course or class, sending a message to students connected to the course by email.
 - Generating reports on academic performance and attendance.
 - An application on Streamlit to get statistics on the average score and attendance of classes.
+- Analytics on Streamlit.
+- Chat Bot (GigaChat).
-- Swagger
+- Swagger.
-- Prospector
+- Prospector.
-- Pytest
+- Pytest.
-- CI
+- CI.

 # Database Models:
 ![db-scheme](https://github.com/NikitaZhukovsky/lms-DRF/blob/master/assets/lms.png)